da03/TFLite-Micro-Seq2Seq/README.md

 ![Demo](img/demo.gif)

+## Training

+The code for training a model and converting it to TFLite Micro can be found under folder [notebooks](notebooks/TFLite_Micro_Seq2Seq_LSTM_w_attn_&_bidirectional_encoder.ipynb), or at this Google Colab Notebook: https://colab.research.google.com/drive/1d8Kz6P-7O0OAyFNSAoR0C2V48vldcjfA?usp=sharing

+After training, two files will be generated: `c_src/model.h` and `c_src/model.cpp`.
+Download these two files and put them in the directory `Arduino_Project/src`.

 ## Dependency for Deployment to Arduino

 If you want to deploy the model to Arduino, [this post](https://medium.com/tensorflow/how-to-get-started-with-machine-learning-on-arduino-7daf95b4157) shows how to setup the environment for running TFLite Micro on Arduino.